turshp/pymotwcn/sphinx-project2/output/_sources/documents/textwrap.txt

     import textwrap

-    # Provide some sample text 提供样本文本
+    # Provide some sample text
     sample_text = '''

      The textwrap module can be used to format text for output in situations